timmy1691/adventOfCode2024/README.md

-# Advent of Code 2024
+# Advent of Code December 2024

 This is the collection of solutions to the advent of code 2024